The most fascinating facts about Bora Bora (to know before you go)

 For those looking to get an adrenaline rush, choose kiteboarding, kayaking, paddle boarding, jet skiing, aqua biking or sailing.

 While snorkelling, scuba diving, and other water activities are the most popular activities, don’t miss out on discovering the rest of the island.
-Highlights include a visit to the Marae Temples, interacting with the locals at the many shops and galleries in the markets, and finding the ideal spot to enjoy the famous Bora Bora sunset.
+Highlights include a visit to the Marae Temples, interacting with the locals at the many shops and galleries in the markets, chasing waterfalls, and finding the ideal spot to enjoy the famous Bora Bora sunset.

 On land there’s biking, quad biking, and hiking along various trails across the island.
 You could even choose to see the island from above via a helicopter ride.